arefmalek/ProjectEulerProblems/README.md

 # ProjectEulerProblems
-Trying something new with python
+Trying something new for fun